jjaeggli/prusaslicer-lulzbot-taz/README.md

 ## Objective

 This project intends to create standard LulzBot Taz printer profiles for use with PrusaSlicer.
-The profiles here are derived from the LulzBot Cura defaults with some modifications based on the behavior and style of PrusaSlicer configurations.
+The profiles were originally derived from the LulzBot Cura defaults and have evolved based on PrusaSlicer features and changes.

 ## Supported Printers and Configurations